ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

 ## Installing Existing Dependencies

-We recommend installing the dependencies of a project in a local opam switch to sandbox your development environment.
+We recommend installing a project's dependencies in a local opam switch to sandbox your development environment.

 If you're using opam `2.0.X`, you can do this with: